wandb/mintlifytest/scripts/reference-generation/TESTING_GUIDE.md

 ## Important Notes

 ⚠️ **BEFORE MERGING THE PR**:
-1. Remove the push trigger from `.github/workflows/generate-reference-docs.yml`
+1. Remove the `push` trigger from `.github/workflows/generate-reference-docs.yml` (lines 16-19)
-2. Delete the test trigger file if created
+2. The workflow should only have `workflow_dispatch` trigger in production
-3. The workflow should only have `workflow_dispatch` trigger in production
+3. Delete any test files created during testing

 ## Troubleshooting